ENCCS/veloxchem-hpc/content/modern-hpc-architectures.rst

 -  2 x 2048 GB (SNIC giant nodes)
 -  36 x 256 GB (KTH industry/business research nodes)

+The performance of the CPU partition is 2.279 petaFlops according to the Top500 list (Nov 2021).

 .. typealong:: Exploring the memory hierarchy on Dardel

    Each of Dardel's node is dual-socket: the memory latency and bandwidth will